 The Let’s Encrypt generation process works the same as it does for the domains.
 To see more details about this process, see our article: How to Add Let’s Encrypt to a Domain.

 Let’s Encrypt certificates are free, but need to be renewed every 90 days and do not have a relying party warranty.
-PairSSL certificates must be purchased but can last up to 3 years before needing to be renewed.
+PairSSL certificates must be purchased, but can last up to 1 year before needing to be renewed.
 PairSSL also comes with a relying party warranty.

 Yes, you can replace your current SSL certificate with a Let’s Encrypt certificate.
 If you enable Let's Encrypt for a domain name that is currently configured to use another type of SSL certificate, the domain name will continue to use its old certificate until the Let's Encrypt certificate is available.
 It will use your Let's Encrypt certificate as long as Let's Encrypt is still turned on for the domain name.
 At that time, the domain name will revert to using the previously configured SSL certificate.